Britons seeking sun and sand return to Portugal as travel ban ends

 Tourists from European countries with fewer than 500 infections per 100,000 people were also allowed in for the first time on Monday.

-Portugal, which imposed a strict four-month lockdown in order to tackle a devastating COVID-19 surge this year, has reopened restaurants and shops but some capacity limitations remain in place and restaurants must close at 10:30 p.m.
+Portugal, which imposed a strict four-month lockdown to tackle a devastating COVID-19 surge in January, has reopened restaurants and shops but some capacity limitations remain in place and restaurants must close at 10:30 p.m.

 Masks must be worn while walking on the beach.
 Nightclubs and indoor bars selling only alcohol remain closed.